Youth rites of passage and initiation

 - Check in with yourself.
 Are you ready to acknowledge that they are growing up, will soon be or already are a young adult?
 Are you grounded and ready for the conversation?

 - Call us and talk it over.
 We'll do our best to help.

 - Birthing a child is a big deal, perhaps even your reason for living.
 Taking this major step of letting go of them as a child so that you can welcome them as a young adult is huge.
 Prepare yourself, create the right conditions, and most of all be authentic and speak from the heart.

 What is the best age to do this?

 When they are developmentally ready.
 14 is possible but often peaks at 15-17.
 17 and 18 year olds are usually further out the door, yet often take to what we do most readily.
+Girls generally, though not always, mature faster emotionally and psychologically, so are more likely to be ready in the 14 to 15 age range.
 Look for some of these signs : Rapid physical growth and change (increased height, foot size, and girth, voice changes, growth of facial and body hair, increased odor, signs of increased testosterone, night emissions), self exploration, wanting more responsibility, vivid dreams, attraction to challenge, soul searching...
 "Negative" signs/expressions of the need for a rite of passage: rebelliousness, contrariness, angst, anger, excessive risk taking, confusion, low self-esteem, violence, relationship troubles, self-harm, and more.

 It is much better to have a meaningful rite of passage at this age than spend the next few decades feeling as though they missed something or seeking often harmful ways of self-initiating...
 Most adults who do our adult vision fasts are seeking to have the rite of passage they never got as a youth.